 Nature protection

-Iceland’s main tourist attraction is nature.
-The Icelandic nature is vulnerable, and tourists can harm it through reckless actions (e.g. off-road driving or littering).
-Often, damage to nature cannot be undone or it takes a long time to repair.
+Iceland’s main tourist attraction is nature and includes waterfalls, hot springs, glaciers, fjords, beaches, and lava landscapes.
+Icelandic nature is vulnerable, and can easily be harmed through reckless actions (e.g. off-road driving or littering).
+Often, damage to nature cannot be undone or takes a long time to repair.

-To protect Iceland’s nature, it is important that tourists are considerate and behave in accordance with the Environment Agency‘s Travellers Code.
-Tourists should also familiarize themselves with rules concerning access and camping.
+To protect Iceland’s nature, it is important that tourists are informed of how to behave in accordance with the Environment Agency‘s Travellers Code.
+Tourists should also be informed about rules concerning access and camping.

-Inspired by Iceland encourages tourists to take a pledge to travel responsibly in Iceland.
-The Icelandic Pledge is an online agreement which tourists can sign, thereby promising to respect nature while travelling in Iceland.
+Inspired by Iceland has created and encouraging and simple way for tourists to make a pledge to travel responsibly in Iceland.
+The Icelandic Pledge is an online agreement which tourists can , make a promise to respect nature while travelling in Iceland.